 - 1. A standards-based curriculum: - a) Clearly describes what students are to know and accomplish; - b) Ensures that curriculum, instruction, and assessments are aligned so that students will meet or exceed expectations on the Illinois Learning Standards; - c) Offers supplemental support systems to assist students with their academic progress. - 2.
-Courses are either semester-long or year-long in length with final grades established at the end of each semester. - 3.
-All students receive full-year instruction in Language Arts (or ESL), Math, Science, Social Studies or History.
+Courses are either semester-long or year-long in length with final grades established at the end of each semester. - All students receive full-year instruction in language arts or English as a second sanguage (ELA/ESL), Math, Science, Social Studies or History.
 Additionally, Physical Education (PE) is taught for the full year in 7th grade.
-8th graders receive one semester of PE and one semester of Health. - 4.
+8th grade students receive one semester of PE and one semester of Health. - 4.
 An extensive offering of full-year and semester elective classes are selected by the students for each grade in middle school. - 5.
-Specialized courses for students identified for the gifted program are available in English, Science and Social Studies/History. - 6.
-Students enrolled in the Dual Language program will receive instruction in Spanish for Spanish Language Arts and Social Studies/History. - 7.
-Students identified for English language support according to WIDA standards (see Page 9) and Illinois ACCESS scores will receive Language Arts in an English as a Second Language (ESL) class. - 8.
+Specialized courses for students identified for the gifted program are available in language arts, science and social studies/history. - 6.
+Students enrolled in the Dual Language program will receive instruction in Spanish for Spanish Language Arts and social studies/history. - 7.
+Students identified for English language support according to World-Class Instructional Design and Assessment (WIDA) standards (see Page 9) and Illinois ACCESS scores will receive language arts in an English as a Second Language (ESL) class. - 8.
 Students who have an active Individualized Education Plan (IEP) will receive support in courses identified in their plan. - 9.
 Specific questions related to course content or the curriculum can be directed to your child's teacher, the school counselor, or school administration.